protobom/protobom/CONTRIBUTOR.md

-# Contributing to BOM Squad
+# Contributing to Protobom

-We welcome contributions to the BOM Squad project!
+We welcome contributions to the protobom project!
 By participating in this project, you agree to abide by the [Code of Conduct](code-of-conduct.md).

 ## Getting Started

-To contribute to the BOM Squad repository, follow these steps:
+To contribute to the protobom repository, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your contribution: